aforemny/elm-mdc/CONTRIBUTING.md

 Rename as appropriate in the file.
 4. In `demo/Demo.elm`, find all the places that mentions `template` or `Template`, copy those bits, and rename as appropriate.
+5. Copy the template bits in `src/Material.elm`.
-5. Compile and open `page.html` in a browser.
+6. Compile and open `page.html` in a browser.

 The last tab contains your component.
 Now all you need is code!